 Foster-based organizations should be transparent and publicly publish their data, including the number of animals admitted to and leaving their care.

-This designation happens when we know that a shelter is in a county, but we cannot gain access to its data.
+This designation happens when we cannot gain access to its data.

-My community's animal shelter data or status in the pet lifesaving dashboard does not match the information posted by my local animal shelter.
+My local animal shelter’s data or status in the pet lifesaving dashboard does not match the information posted by the shelter.
 Why?

 If you notice a discrepancy between information that appears on the pet lifesaving dashboard and information on a shelter's site, one or more of the following may be true: